Peabo Bryson: Career

+In 2000 he participated in the International competition in the 41th International Festival of the Song of Viña del Mar where he won the international competition representing France, earning the Gaviota (Givet) of Gold in that contest.
+In 2001 he was invited to the Festival as a judge.

 In 2002, Bryson's "Beauty and the Beast" music video was included on the platinum and Blu-ray edition of Beauty and the Beast.
 His "A Whole New World" music video was included on the platinum edition DVD release of Aladdin.
 Bryson's CD Missing You was released on October 2, 2007, on Peak Records, a division of Concord Music Group.

-On September 4, 2016, it was declared "Peabo Bryson Day" in Charleston, South Carolina and North Charleston, South Carolina, during the LowCountryJazzFest.
-The annual jazzfest is presented by ClosingTheGapInHealthCare.org, founded by Dr. Thaddeus Bell.
+September 4, 2016, was declared Peabo Bryson Day in Charleston and North Charleston, South Carolina, during the Lowcountry Jazz Festival.

-In 2018, Bryson released his new album Stand For Love, which was produced by Jimmy Jam and Terry Lewis.
-The project was released on Jam & Lewis' newly reactivated label, Perspective Records.
+In 2018, Bryson released his new album Stand for Love, which was produced by Jimmy Jam and Terry Lewis.
+The project was released on Jam & Lewis's newly reactivated label, Perspective Records.

 Personal life

+Bryson was married in 2010 to Tanya Boniface, a singer and member of English R&B group The 411.
+On December 31, 2017, they had a son, who would occasionally join his father on stage.
+He also has a daughter from a previous relationship, along with three grandchildren.

-Before marrying his present wife, singer and member of English R&B group The 411 Tanya Boniface, Bryson was engaged several times to Juanita Leonard, the ex-wife of boxer Sugar Ray Leonard.
-In the 1990s, he became engaged to Angela Thigpen, former Miss Virginia Teen USA and later a model and actress.
-He has a daughter from a previous relationship, along with three grandchildren.
+Prior to his marriage, Bryson was engaged several times: first to Juanita Leonard, the former wife of boxer Sugar Ray Leonard, then to Angela Thigpen, a former Miss Virginia Teen USA and later a model and actress.

+Health and death

 On April 29, 2019, it was reported that Bryson had suffered a heart attack, and had been taken to an Atlanta hospital, where he was said to be in a stable condition.
-He has since made a full recovery.
+He made a full recovery.

+On May 31, 2026, CBS News reported that Bryson had suffered a stroke.
+He died two days later, on June 2, at a hospital in Marietta, Georgia, at the age of 75.